stevedonovan/Lake/doc/index.md

     gcc -c -O1 -MMD  two.c
     gcc one.o two.o   -o first.exe

 This simple lakefile does dependency checking; if a source file changes, then it is recompiled, and the program is relinked since it depends on the output of the compilation.
 We don't need to rebuild files that have not changed.

     $> touch one.c
     $> lake
     gcc -c -O1 -MMD  one
     gcc one.o two.o   -o first.exe

-Actually, `lake` goes further than this.
+Actually, Lake goes further than this.
 Both `one.c` and `two.c` depend on `common.h`; if you modify this common dependency, then both source files are rebuilt.

 ![main dependencies](http://github.com/stevedonovan/Lake/raw/master/doc/main.png)

-`lake` knows about the `GCC` `-MMD` flag, which generates a file containing the non-system header files encountered during compilation:
+Lake knows about the `GCC` `-MMD` flag, which generates a file containing the non-system header files encountered during compilation:

     $> cat one.d
     one.o: one.c common.h

 (One tiresome aspect of constructing robust makefiles is explicitly listing the dependencies.)
 This also works for the `CL` compiler using the somewhat obscure `/showIncludes` flag.

 So the lakefiles for even fairly large code bases can be short and sweet.
 In `examples/big1` there are a hundred generated .c files, with randomly assigned header dependencies:

     $> cd examples/big1
     $> cat lakefile